davidrm-bio/DOTools_py/docs/api/pl.md

 ```

 ## Classes
-These classes allow to calculate and add statistical information of bar-,
+These classes allow to calculate and add statistical information to bar-,
 box- and violin-plots.
 ```{eval-rst}
 .. autosummary::